eSmelser/SnookR/README.md

 Work In Progress.

-## Project Progress

-### Week 1

-* Research and consider reasonable MVP
-* Watch pluralsight Python Videos
-* Create [Trello](https://trello.com/b/Rrb3Ud76) board to keep track of current status of project
-* Held meetings with a few acquaintances for project and tool guidance

-### Week 2

-* Work through Python Koans to help learn Python Basics
-* Watch pluralsight video on Django basics
-* Met with friend David who runs local divisions of BCA Billiards league.
-He is interested in possible sponsorship, working on using the project developed in this class as a demo for him and his compatriots.

-### Week 3

-* Shared project idea with a friend and he agreed to assist/collaborate on project moving forward
-* Worked out VirtualEnv and installed Django in app
-* Worked through Django Pluralsight demo "Hello World" application to get a Django hello world app up and running, although that is not a part of this project.
-* Created slack channel for project collaboration
-* Set up Django App for sublists
-* Add Views for each of the various divisions for their respective sublists
-* Add HTML Templates for each of the sublists

 ## Project Setup

 SnookR was designed and written with Python 3.52, that will be specified in the creation of your